 Suggestions for further actions:

-- Read Changing Spots – a systems approach to change management for a structured approach to look at the approach to organisation-wide communication during change programmes (see www.changingspots.co.uk).
+- Read Changing Spots – a systems approach to change management for understanding how to lead a step-change improvement programme (see www.changingspots.co.uk).

 For advice on structuring your transformation or change programme please email email@example.com